 User Guide: How Staff Leverage PIM to Streamline Operational Workflows

-the inner workings of a PIM solution, and how it unifies internal systems and workflows for mid and enterprise businesses.
+Recently we discussed the inner workings of a PIM solution, and how it unifies internal systems and workflows for mid and enterprise businesses.
 However, the benefits of a PIM truly shine when they are tied to the specific team(s) and/or individuals(s) who will directly leverage the tool to manage and promote products.
 By taking a look at how specific responsibilities tie together in a seamless workflow, it becomes easy to understand the benefits of PIM’s features and functionality.
 Adding on the fact that a native Information Platform as a Service iPaaS centralizes product data across all business applications, it becomes a no-brainer for mid and enterprise businesses looking to scale or optimize their international efforts.

 How a PIM Streamlines Commerce Workflows and Teams